CederGroupHub/WFacer/README.md

 After running this script, a workflow with the name *"agli_fcc_ce"* should have been added to **Fireworks**' launchpad.

-Submit the workflow to queue using the following command after you have correctly configured **Fireworks** queue adapter,
+Submit the workflow to queue using the following command once you have correctly configured **Fireworks** queue adapter,
 ```bash
 nohup qlaunch rapidfire -m {n_jobs} --sleep {time} > qlaunch.log